 The Rest of His Running Career

 The next year, in the 1927 Boston Marathon, Miles dropped out because his thin shoes blistered and bloodied his feet.
-In the 1928 Amsterdam Olympics, he finishing at the back of the pack.
+In the 1928 Amsterdam Olympics, he finished at the back of the pack.
 In 1929, he won the Boston marathon again, in 2:33:08.
 DeMar finished ninth.
 In the 1932 Olympic Marathon in Los Angeles, he failed to win a medal and retired from running to work for International Harvester.

 Gone But Not Forgotten